 Solution #5: Remove Unnecessary Login Items

 Another item that may slow down your Mac when you update your computer is the login items.
-If you choose to have an application open when you log in that is not yet optimized for macOS Sonoma, then you may want to remove them from this process.
+If you choose to have an application open when you log in that is not yet optimized for macOS Sonoma, then you may want to remove it from this process.
 To do that, take the following steps:

 Open System Settings from the Apple Menu.

-On the left, navigate to General and Choose Login Items.
+On the left, navigate to General and choose Login Items.

 Use the + and – buttons to add and remove items that will automatically open when you log in.